 - Crossed Double Crochet Stitch Tutorial (also known as the X-Stitch)

-Row 2: Ch 3 (count as dc here and throughout), sk the first st, *sk the next st, dc into the next st, work 1 dc in the skipped st** Repeat from * to ** across, dc in the last st, turn.
+Row 2: Ch 3 (count as 1 dc here and throughout), sk the first st, *sk the next st, 1 dc into the next st, work 1 dc into the previously skipped st; Repeat from * across, 1 dc into the last st, turn.
 (22)

-Row 3: Ch 3, sk the first st, *sk the next st, dc into the next st, work 1 dc in the skipped st** Repeat from * to ** across, dc in the top of the t-ch, turn.
+Row 3: Ch 3, sk the first st, *sk the next st, 1 dc into the next st, work 1 dc in the previously skipped st; Repeat from * across, 1 dc into the top of the t-ch, turn.
 (22)

 Row 4-29: Repeat Row 3.
 (22)